shapeshed/jekyll.shapeshed.com/_posts/2011-04-18-creating-a-basic-site-with-node-and-express.md

 ---
 layout: post
 title: Creating a basic site with node.js and Express
-excerpt: A walkthrough on how to create and deploy a basic site with node.js and the Express framework
+description: A walkthrough on how to create and deploy a basic site with node.js and the Express framework
 categories:
 - Node.js
 - JavaScript